Share This!

 Rowing

-Rowing is another great low-impact sport that doesn’t harm your joints.
+Rowing is another great low-impact sport that doesn’t harm your joints and stimulates most muscles in your body.
+Rowing machines provide a low-impact way to strengthen muscles and improve cardiovascular fitness.
 This sport should not be underestimated.
 The Olympic rowers you see gracing your TV screens might make it look easy but you might be surprised at the level of strength and fitness required to row for a prolonged period of time.
 Rowing helps strengthen all of the major muscle groups and improve your cardiovascular health.

 Rowing can be a very intense workout that leads to a higher calorie burn than cycling or running.
 It is a full-body workout that can help you break a sweat in no time.
 If you don’t have access to locations where you can get out on the water and start rowing then you can get all the same benefits from the rowing machine at your local gym, so there really is no excuse.